 See the separate Malignant Melanoma of Skin article.

 Melanoma of the central nervous system

 - The most common form of melanoma in the central nervous system (CNS) is metastases of cutaneous melanoma.
-It is rare as a primary malignancy of the CNS and accounts for about 1% of melanomas.
+Melanoma has the highest risk of spread to the CNS among all common cancer types.
+It is rare as a primary malignancy of the CNS.

 - Primary intracranial melanoma can arise from the leptomeninges or dura mater.

-- Primary melanomas of the pineal region (see the separate Pineal Tumours article) are very rare and may be difficult to diagnose.[3, 4]
+- Primary melanomas of the pineal region (see the separate Pineal Tumours article) are very rare and may be difficult to diagnose[5, 6].

 - Spread to the meninges gives a worse prognosis.